rhurkes/nws-api-producer-golang/README.md

 # Deeper questions
 - Return an error, or an empty object of the type specified in the signature? ie. getProductList()
-- where to keep kafka connection, and what is a dao *really*?
+- what is a dao *really*? what is a "gateway"? a "service"?
+- difference between functional and integration tests?
+- cmd structure, how to structure golang projects